onap/policy-parent/docs/design/design.rst

 2. Implementations using APEX to support Control Loops.

 .. note::
-  For Dublin, this policy type will ONLY be used for the Policy Framework to distinguish the policy type as operational.
+  For Frankfurt, this policy type will ONLY be used for the Policy Framework to distinguish the policy type as operational.

 .. code-block:: yaml
   :caption: Base Policy Type definition for onap.policies.controlloop.Operational